 History of Yoga

 Yoga became popular when a yogi started meditating on the Himalayas 15,000 years ago.
 The seven individuals who observed the person were later known as the disciples of Adiyogi and have been recognized as Sapta Rishis.
 It was on 21st June when this incident occurred.
-Fortunately, the United Nations celebrated the day as the International Yoga day.
+Fortunately, the United Nations celebrated the day as the World Yoga day.